-- The most recent volume in the Centennial Edition of Savitri Devi’s Works is her magnum opus, The Lightning and the Sun, available in a limited, numbered hardcover edition of 200 copies as well as in paperback and Kindle.
+- The most recent volume in the Centennial Edition of Savitri Devi’s Works is her magnum opus, The Lightning and the Sun.

-- Forever and Ever: Devotional Poems is the first volume of her previously unpublished writings, available in a limited, numbered hardcover edition of 200 copies as well as in a paperback edition.
+- Forever and Ever: Devotional Poems is the first volume of her previously unpublished writings.

 - For her views on animal rights, vegetarianism, and Deep Ecology, see her manifesto Impeachment of Man.

 - For accounts of her clandestine propaganda activities in Occupied Germany, see Gold in the Furnace: Experiences in Occupied Germany.

 - On her subsequent arrest, trial, and imprisonment, see Defiance: The Prison Memoirs of Savitri Devi.

 - The best introduction to Savitri Devi’s life and work is And Time Rolls On: The Savitri Devi Interviews.